AdRoll/baker/content/en/docs/How Tos/metrics.md

 [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient) in
 the component code

-The two mechanisms following pull vs push approach respectively.
+The two mechanisms follow the pull vs push approach respectively.
-The `MetricsBag` should be returned by the `Stats` method along with the default statistics and it will be collected 1 per second by the Baker runtime.
+The `MetricsBag` should be returned by the `Stats` method along with the default statistics and it will be collected once per second by the Baker runtime.
 Differently, the `MetricsClient` can be requested from the Baker topology in the component instantiation and it can be used in any part of the component code to report metrics.
-If there is no particular requirements it is suggested to prefer the `MetricsBag`.
+If there is no particular requirement it is suggested to prefer the `MetricsBag` approach.
-Indeed, the pull approach permits the reduction the metrics overhead during the record processing.
+Indeed, the pull approach permits the reduction of the metrics overhead during the record processing.

-Both `MetricsBag` and `MetricsClient` Metrics supports the most common metric types,
+Both `MetricsBag` and `MetricsClient` Metrics support the most common metric types,
 namely:
 - `RawCounter`, a cumulative counter that can only increase.
 - `DeltaCounter`, the total number of event occurrences in a unit time.